rannn367/tp/docs/UserGuide.md

 Examples:
 * `purchase 1 n/Espresso` records a regular purchase of an Espresso for the 1st customer, updating their total spent and adding reward points.
-* `purchase 2 n/Cappuccino redeem/true` redeems a Cappuccino for the 2nd customer using their reward points.
+* `p 2 n/Cappuccino redeem/true` redeems a Cappuccino for the 2nd customer using their reward points.

 ##### Standard Purchase